barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 1. The Sender has a Ripple account, which needs to be funded.
 To do so, the Sender uses a [gateway][34] she trusts to convert her Euro fiat into "Ripple EUR" IOUs.
 She does so by funding the gateway's collateral bank account (G1).
-2. The gateway sees the deposit in the bank account, creates the equivalent amount of IOUs and funds the Sender's account.
+2. The gateway sees the deposit in the bank account, creates the equivalent amount of "Ripple EUR" IOUs and funds the Sender's account.
 The Sender has a trust line with the gateway, i.e. she trusts the issued IOUs.
 3. The Sender makes a payment to the Receiver.
 The Sender and the Receiver do *not* need to be directly connected by a trust line.
 Instead, the Ripple network finds a [path of trust lines][39] connecting the two.
 This is the same way that SWIFT finds a path of nostro-vostro accounts to facilitate international payments.
 The transaction is then propagated through <sup>[5](#footnote_5)</sup> the connected accounts until it reaches the Recipient.
 In Ripple-speak the transaction "[ripples][36]" through the network of accounts, with all balance adjustments recorded in Ripple's [distributed ledger][38].
 When the transaction is a cross-currency one, Ripple provides a singular [decentralized exchange][37] where interested